Table of Contents

 To disable an already applied filter, you need to either remove it from the search box and then hit Enter:

-or click on the corresponding grouped filter, find the one you want to remove and simply click on it as follows:
+Alternatively, you can click on the corresponding grouped filter, find the one you want to remove, and click on it as shown here:

 Editing filters